AtlasGPT Brain

 Target Audience

-Four distinct Ideal Customer Profiles, ranked by advertising priority.
+Five distinct Ideal Customer Profiles, ranked by advertising priority.
 Individual clinicians are the primary Meta focus — they are the end users and internal champions.

 ProfileAgeIncomeRolePrimary DriverDigital HabitatAd Priority